emmajanedrews/base-template/_posts/2018-04-16-the-perks-of-having-buyer-representation.md

 **1. No discounts.** You don’t get any discounts by going directly to the listing agent.
 In fact, that commission is negotiated between the seller and the listing agent.&nbsp;

-**2. Agent works for seller.** By not using your own agent, in effect, you are using their agent, and they’ll get paid double.
+**2. The listing agent works for seller.** By not using your own agent, in effect, you are using their agent, and they’ll get paid double.

 {% include pullquote.html %}